 There is an old saying, ‘Reading, Writing, and Arithmetic’ is what we do; ‘The Arts’ is what we do it for.”
 New Artists Productions seeks to encourage young talent in their pursuits of Performance Arts while developing self-awareness, self-esteem, and self-confidence.
 The adventure of youth theater provides the student with the opportunity to become aware of their own personality characteristics.
 This self-awareness is the discovery of their strengths and weaknesses.
 As they conquer the challenges of performance, each student gains a new level of self-esteem.
 Recognizing their new found personal value is the catalyst that builds self-confidence.
 It is the individual assurance of self-confidence that provides the power from which many future successes will stem.

-As a year-round program, New Artists Productions produces major productions in the spring, summer, and fall of the year, focuses on developing theatrical skills and stage craft keyed to future productions.
+As a year-round program, New Artists Productions produces major productions in the spring and fall of the year and focuses on developing theatrical skills and stage craft keyed to future productions.
 Some productions have toured other communities within the State.
 As opportunities present themselves, field trips are taken to observe other theatrical productions or tour production facilities.

 Our program is supported through private donation, business sponsorship, ticket sales, and limited grant funding.